Censorship in Islamic societies: Iraq

 Censorship for both socio-political and religious justifications, intertwined, was widespread in Iraq's government in the 20th century.
-In particular, the Iraqi Law on the Censorship of Foreign Films of 1973 banned the showing of anything with "the propagation of reactionary, chauvinistic, populistic, racialist or regionist ideas, of favouring the spirit of defeatism, serving imperialism and Zionism", prohibiting as well anything "defaming the Arab nation and its goals".
+In particular, the Iraqi Law on the Censorship of Foreign Films of 1973 banned the showing of anything with "the propagation of reactionary, chauvinistic, populistic, racialist or rationalistic ideas, of favoring the spirit of defeatism, serving imperialism and Zionism", prohibiting as well anything "defaming the Arab nation and its goals".
 Iraq's government effectively had the ability to ban any film for any reason whatsoever at any notice.

 Malaysia

 In 2006 alone, 56 publications were banned by the Internal Security Ministry, including the Indonesian translation of Charles Darwin's On the Origin of Species.
 In January 2014, an image of pigs was censored in the Malaysian edition of the International New York Times, with the pig's faces blacked out.

 Maldives

 In November 2011, the blog of journalist Ismail Khilath Rasheed was shut down by Communications Authority of the Maldives (CAM) on the order of the Ministry of Islamic Affairs, on the grounds that the site contained "anti-Islamic material".
 Rasheed, a self-professed Sufi Muslim, had argued for greater religious tolerance.